Objective

 - Our client was already using Concur Expense, which shares some records with Concur Invoice.
 Any data sent from the ERP to Concur Expense could be used by Concur Invoice.
 This included employee data, financial account codes and project information.
 Additional data for supplier accounts and purchase orders were required.

-- It became clear that once the invoices were accepted into the ERP, further manual intervention needed to occur.
+- We could see that once the invoices were accepted into the ERP, further manual intervention needed to occur.
 This primarily arose from the common practice within the business where purchasing officers did not goods receipt their own orders.
-Instead, Accounts Payable performed this function prior to entering the Supplier Invoice into the ledger.
-The business balked at the additional work for site staff and decided, instead, to continue the use of Accounts Payable to perform the receipting function.
-We reviewed the software and Concur processes, finding a way to adjust both processes to provide a more streamlined solution.
+Instead, the Accounts Payable staff performed this function prior to entering the Supplier Invoice into the ledger.
+Senior Management didn’t want any additional work for site staff.
+They decided to continue the use of Accounts Payable staff to perform the receipting function.
+We reviewed the software and Concur processes, and found a way to adjust both processes to provide a more streamlined solution.

 Achievements

-- Post go live, some adjustments had to be made to the integration in order to allow for process requirements the business had not previously been aware of.
-We made these changes to the integration and also retrospectively adjusted the data.
+- Post go live, we had to make some adjustments had to be made to the integration in order to allow for process requirements the business had not previously been aware of.
+We also retrospectively adjusted the data.

 - The integration has been stable and has needed no further adjustment.